-Two years have elapsed since Zechariah received his night visions.
-Chapter seven brings us to the fourth year of Darius’ reign, the year 518 B.C.
+Two years had elapsed since Zechariah received his night visions.
+Chapter 7 brings us to the fourth year of Darius’ reign, the year 518 B.C.

 Now in the fourth year of King Darius it came to pass that the word of the Lord came to Zechariah, on the fourth day of the ninth month, Chislev,

-The fourth year of King Darius is 518 BC.
-Two years have passed since Zechariah’s call to repentance (Zech 1:1).
-This was halfway through the reconstruction of the temple (520-516 BC).
+The fourth year of King Darius was 518 BC.
+Two years had passed since Zechariah’s call to repentance (Zech 1:1).
+This was halfway through the reconstruction of the Temple (520-516 BC).

 God spoke to Zechariah about phony fasting worship.
 The phrase “the word of the LORD came to” is significant in relation to the fourth year of King Darius.
 It was a time of special divine revelation.

 when the people sent Sherezer, with Regem-Melech and his men, to the house of God [in Bethel],

 Bethel was about 10 miles north of Jerusalem.
 “Bethel” means house of God.
 This group from Bethel was sent to offer sacrifices in the Temple in Jerusalem, which was in the process of being rebuilt (Ezra 3:10-13).
 They asked whether it was right to fast since the Temple was in the process of being rebuilt.